blackbird38/tour-of-heroes-app/steps.md

 * refactored a tightly-coupled master/detail view into a routed detail view.
 * used router link parameters to navigate to the detail view of a user-selected hero.
 * shared the HeroService among multiple components.

+### 6. HTTP
+HttpClient is Angular's mechanism for communicating with a remote server over HTTP.
+Make HttpClient available everywhere in the app in two steps.
+First, add it to the root AppModule by importing it.
+Next, still in the AppModule, add HttpClient to the imports array.